jcolag/entropy-arbitrage/2020-04-26-programming.md

 * * *

 **Credits**:  The header image is [Untitled](https://www.flickr.com/photos/wocintechchat/25392428253/) by [WOCinTech Chat](https://www.flickr.com/photos/wocintechchat/), made available under the terms of the [Creative Commons Attribution 2.0 Generic license](https://creativecommons.org/licenses/by/2.0/).
-The [MVC Worklow Diagram](https://commons.wikimedia.org/wiki/File:MVC-Process.svg) has been created and released into the public domain by [RegisFrey](https://en.wikipedia.org/wiki/User:RegisFrey).
+The [MVC Worklow Diagram](https://commons.wikimedia.org/wiki/File:MVC-Process.svg) has been created and released into the public domain by {% wiki User:RegisFrey|RegisFrey|en %}.